cortical-io/Public/iris/README.md

 - **NOTE:** [_Requires Java 8 installation_](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 * To get Java 8, Select [**"Free Java Download"**](https://www.java.com/en/download/)

+---

-The application will prompt for an API Key, which IRIS will guide you to do.
-Just click on the "Get API" button, and copy the API Key into IRIS once obtained.
+_The application will prompt for an API Key, which IRIS will guide you to do.
+Just click on the "Get API" button, and copy the API Key into IRIS once obtained._